Our Teachers & Staff

 In his free time, he enjoys shopping, traveling, and spending time with his friends and family.
 Mr. Norwood is extremely excited to join the Virginia-Highland Elementary School community and looks forward to meeting each of you!

-Mrs. Emily Treibel - 2nd Grade Humanities Teacher
+Mrs. Emily Treibel - Humanities Teacher

 I am excited to join the Virginia-Highland Elementary team.
 I am from Greenville, South Carolina.
 I earned my Bachelor’s degree in elementary education at Clemson University.
 (Go Tigers!)
 I moved to Atlanta after college and began teaching in 2004.
 While teaching, I received my Master's degree from Piedmont College and my specialist degree from Nova Southeastern University.
 I have taught second, third, fourth, and fifth grades.
 Additionally, I was a literacy instructional coach for three years at Jackson Elementary.